FengboMa/docs.spectraguru/docs/Processing_Page/Baseline_Removal.md

 This feature should identify and remove unwanted baselines from spectral data using one of three algorithms:
 - AirPLS: Iteratively adjusts the baseline using a penalized least squares approach to smooth the background while preserving peaks.
 - ModPoly: Fits a polynomial function to estimate and subtract the baseline from the spectra.
-- Gaussian-Lorentzian Fitting: Uses a pseudo-Voigt Gaussian-Lorentzian hybrid to fit the data and find a baseline.
+- Gaussian-Lorentzian Fitting: Uses a Gaussian-Lorentzian hybrid to fit the data and find a baseline.

 ## Method

-- If using AirPLS,
-- If using ModPoly,
-- If using Gaussian-Lorentzian Fitting,
+- If using AirPLS, a background vector is iteratively adjusted according to how well it fits with a *weighted* version of the data.
+The weights change each iteration, and peaks in the data are intentionally given low weights so that they are less likely to be interfered with after baseline removal.
+AirPLS keeps refining the background vector until it is within the tolerance (tau) of the weighted data or it has reached the maximum number of iterations.
+- If using ModPoly, a polynomial function with degree specified by the user is iteratively fitted to the data until it either stops making sufficient progress each iteration or reaches the maximum number of iterations.
+- If using Gaussian-Lorentzian Fitting, a hybrid of both a Gaussian and Lorentzian curve is fitted to the data to determine the baseline.
+A Gaussian curve takes the mathematical form:

+    $$
+    A e^{-\frac{(x-p)^2}{2\sigma^2}}
+    $$

+    where $A$ is related to the amplitude of the peak of the curve, $p$ represents the location of the peak, and $\sigma$ represents the standard deviation of the peak (related to its width).
+A Lorentzian curve looks similar but takes a different mathematical form:

+    $$
+    \frac{A}{\pi} \cdot \frac{\gamma}{(x-p)^2+\gamma^2}
+    $$

+    where $\gamma$ is related to the width of the peak.
+The Gaussian and Lorentzian curves are combined simply by adding them together; this is the curve tweaked by the algorithm to be fit to your data and subtracted off as a baseline.

+## References

+The AirPLS algorithm that SpectraGuru uses is a translation of the R source code from AirPLS version 2.0 by Yizeng Liang and Zhang Zhimin, which can be found at https://code.google.com/p/airpls.

+1. Z.-M. Zhang, S. Chen, and Y.-Z. Liang, Baseline correction using adaptive iteratively reweighted penalized least squares.
+Analyst 135 (5), 1138-1146 (2010).